 3. Get Feedback

-It’s important to get input from mentors, coaches, or experts who’ve done what we’re trying to do.
+To accelerate your learning curve, it’s important to get input from mentors, coaches, or experts who’ve done what we’re trying to do.

 I can’t stress this enough.
 Show your progress to an experienced person.